| |

 Contrary to the writings of Breen and others, the 1853 restrike in both silver and copper appear to have been struck later than previously believed.

 The listing for a silver proof in the 1864 McCoy sale has been discredited.
 It only realized $8.50 which is much less than the prices realized for the 1851 and 1852 silver restrikes.
-This is also likely a reoccurance of the 1862 Finotti sale coin.
-I know of no sure example of this offered prior to the 1870s.
+The McCoy piece was purchased in Woodward's 1863 Colburn sale for $7.
+It is likely the same example which was offered in Woodward's 1862 Finotti sale.
+Your editor is unaware of any example being offered prior to the 1870s.

-The first occurance for a copper one is lot 262 in Haseltine's March 1876 sale raising the possibility that these were struck in the late 1860s through mid 1870s.
+The first occurrence for a copper one is lot 262 in Haseltine's March 1876 sale raising the possibility that these were struck in the late 1860s through the early 1870s when James Pollock was Director of the U.S. Mint.

 Photo courtesy of American Numismatic Rarities.